What Do I Need To Know About Software Licenses?

 Larger companies often have a software manager or group that is notified of upcoming software expirations.
 This person or group typically handles software renewals for the entire organization.

 The key here is to pay attention.
-Different software licenses will expire at different times and some may not send an email notification.
+Different software licenses will expire at different times.
+Also, not all developers send email notifications.

-In order to minimize the impact of expired software on your organization (and the potential for downtime), you need to renew your license, negotiate the existing agreement, or have another solution in place and ready to go.
+In order to minimize the impact of expired software on your organization (and the potential for downtime or increased cyber risks), you need to renew your license, negotiate the existing agreement, or have another solution in place and ready to go.

 What’s The Bottom Line?

-In this article, we’ve explored everything you need to know about software licenses.
+In this article, we’ve explored key information you should know about software licenses.

-After reading this article, you know what a software license is, what your options are when purchasing licenses, what happens if you use software without a license, what software is available for use without a license, and how to know when software licenses need to be renewed.
+After reading this article, you know what a software license is, what your options are when purchasing licenses, the potential hazards of using software without a license, free software alternatives, and how to know when software licenses need to be renewed.

-At this point, you may have the resources in place to manage your software licenses internally or you may be considering working with an external partner who can managed your licenses for you.
+You may already have the in-house resources in place to manage your software licenses internally.
+If not, you may be considering working with an external partner who can manage your licenses for you.

-Either solution can work.
-The important thing is to pay attention and know when your renewals are coming up, so you aren’t surprised and so your business isn’t taken offline by a simple software license renewal.
+While both solutions can work, you'll need to figure out which is right for you.
+So, whether you outsource management of your software licenses or have the capacity to handle it internally, the important thing is to pay attention and know when your renewals are coming up, so you aren’t surprised and so your business isn’t taken offline by a simple software license renewal.

 Managed IT service and solution providers offer a full suite of services that often include software license management.
 Read this article to learn more: What Is Managed IT?
 What's Included?
 What Does It Cost?

-If you’d like to learn more about managed IT, we are always available to talk with you about your technology pain points.
+If you’d like to learn more about managed IT, we are always available to talk with you about your technology pain points and see if we would be a good fit to work with to help you solve them.
 Click the button below to set up a phone call with a member of our team.

 Not ready for a conversation?
 Start with a self-assessment!
 Click on the link below for a free managed IT checklist you can use to determine if managed IT support services and solutions might be a good option for you.
 Use the checklist to: